Im5tu/goa/src/Clients/Goa.Clients.Dynamo.Generator/README.md

 - **DYNAMO003**: Missing SK property in DynamoModelAttribute
 - **DYNAMO004**: Missing Name property in GlobalSecondaryIndexAttribute
 - **DYNAMO005**: Property not found in placeholder - occurs when a placeholder like `<PropertyName>` in PK/SK patterns references a property that doesn't exist on the model or any of its base classes
+- **DYNAMO006**: Invalid UnixTimestamp usage - occurs when UnixTimestamp attribute is applied to non-DateTime/DateTimeOffset properties
+- **DYNAMO007**: Invalid Ignore usage - occurs when Ignore attribute is applied to non-property symbols
+- **DYNAMO008**: Invalid SerializedName usage - occurs when SerializedName attribute is applied to non-property symbols
+- **DYNAMO009**: Invalid SerializedName value - occurs when SerializedName attribute has an empty or null name

 ## Usage Examples